Merubokkusu/Discord-S.C.U.M/wiki.md

 {
   1: {
-    "send": [{...}, THEN (without waiting for receive) {...}, THEN (without waiting for receive) {...}], "receive": IN NO PARTICULAR ORDER: [{"key": a AND b AND c AND "keyvalue": d AND e}, {"key": f AND g, AND "keyvalue": h}] }, NEXT DO:
+    "send": [{...}, THEN (without waiting for receive) {...}, THEN (without waiting for receive) {...}], "receive": IN NO PARTICULAR ORDER: [{message with: "key": a AND b AND c AND "keyvalue": d AND e}, {message with: "key": f AND g, AND "keyvalue": h}]
+  }, NEXT DO:
   2: {
     "send": [],